Veorra/Software-Security/README.md

 6) What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

+The coding resources that I found incredibly helpful when making these assignments was both Khan academy and stack overflow.
+They were great resources for me to look over as it provided me insight on what I needed to accomplish.
+Additionally with the provided insight it gave me an opportunity to look at related topics and get an idea of what else I might confront.

 7) Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?